 Scientists at the University of Colorado recently confirmed that going camping is a great way to battle insomnia—that's because sleeping outside basically recalibrates our body's circadian rhythm, or internal clock.

 There's a reason Steve Jobs famously took meetings on foot: Research shows that walking—epecially while exposed to fresh air—stimulates creative thinking and problem-solving.
 (A word to the wise: Taking a stroll is great for writer's block.)

 Exercise feels easier (Yes, seriously)

 Skip the treadmill and take your run outdoors—and don't be surprised if you hit a personal best.
 One fascinating study found that a group who hiked for 45 minutes felt more awake, attentive, and less fatigued than a group that walked on a treadmill instead.
 (Scientists guess that the combination of a dynamic outdoor environment and the sedative effect of nature help a workout feel less difficult.)

 You absorb more vitamin D

 City dwellers are particularly prone to vitamin D deficiencies, which might manifest in seasonal depression, brain fog, and fatigue.
-Because sunlight stimulates our body's synthesis of vitamin D, just spending 10 minutes outside—even in the dead of winter—can relieve these symptoms.
+Because sunlight stimulates our body's synthesis of vitamin D, just spending 10 minutes outside each day—even in the dead of winter—may relieve these symptoms.